-Music (entry/exit) appropriate / random, linked to theme, creates atmosphere, delivers a message Gathering Welcome whether greetings exchanged and introduction made Atmosphere extent to which act of worship is portrayed as special and important I I FOCUS table, cloth, Bible, cross, candle, artefacts ICT / Visual / drama provides appropriate, linked relevant visual/factual information Awe and Wonder sense given of marvel of sense given of marvel of world / creation Conviction extent to which message is clear and compelling or words lack power and appear as paying lip service Participation extent to which learners involved in responding, partner talk, opportunities for some to participate directly Responding Singing whether there was appropriate hymn / song, quality, enthusiasm of participation Reflection learners given time to pause and reflect Prayers extent to which prayers are appropriate and learner friendly, whether learners are invited to respond whether the person takes charge, smiles, engages with you' whether the person takes charge, smiles, engages with some learners, says 'thank you' Distinctively Anglican clear reference is made to the Bible and Anglican Christian teaching and belief e.g. the Trinity - God, Jesus and Holy Spirit Other aspects Inclusive the worship reflects the multi faith / cultural nature of the world and feels inclusive to those of other and no faith Dynamism & Theatricality was it a performance rather than an act of worship Open or Closed does the leader give room for the children to build their own meanings / connections / links or are they told what to think?
+Music (entry/exit) appropriate / random, linked to theme, creates atmosphere, delivers a message Gathering Welcome whether greetings exchanged and introduction made Atmosphere extent to which act of worship is portrayed as special and important Focus table, cloth, Bible, cross, candle, artefacts ICT / Visual / drama provides appropriate, linked relevant visual/factual information Engaging Awe and Wonder sense given of marvel of world / creation Conviction extent to which message is clear and compelling or words lack power and appear as paying lip service Responding Participation extent to which learners involved in responding, partner talk, opportunities for some to participate directly Singing whether there was appropriate hymn / song, quality, enthusiasm of participation Reflection learners given time to pause and reflect Prayers extent to which prayers are appropriate and learner friendly, whether learners are invited to respond Dismissal whether the person takes charge, smiles whether the person takes charge, smiles, engages with some learners, says 'thank you' Other aspects Distinctively Anglican clear reference is made to the Bible and Anglican Christian teaching and belief e.g. the Trinity - God, Jesus and Holy Spirit Inclusive the worship reflects the multi faith / cultural nature of the world and feels inclusive to those of other and no faith Dynamism & Theatricality was it a performance rather than an act of worship Open or Closed does the leader give room for the children to build their own meanings / connections / links or are they told what to think?
 Age Appropriateness are the language, concepts, ideas appropriate?
 Is it meaningful for the youngest yet appropriate for the oldest?